-Can you guess what the word ‘desert’ actually means?
-Well it means ‘abandoned place’ which is spot on for these places that have seriously harsh conditions.
+Well, it means ‘abandoned place,’ which is spot on for these places that have seriously harsh conditions.

 Unbelievably there are areas in the Arctic and Antarctica that have no ice, and they’re called polar deserts.

-Now this is quite crazy.
 Only 20% of the deserts on Earth are covered in sand!
 Let’s rethink our thoughts about what deserts really are with that fact!